astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro workspace list

-Generates a list of all Workspaces.
+Generates a list of all Workspaces that you have access to.

 ### Usage